 Everyone has their own variation of how early to arrive at practice.
-Personally, I like to arrive at least twenty minutes prior to practice starting.
+At a minimum, you should plan to arrive at least twenty minutes prior to practice starting.

 This gives your swimmer ample time to stretch prior to practice.
-Stretching helps the muscles warm up and loosen up.
+Stretching with bands, cords, and weights help the muscles warm-up and loosen up.
 When done properly, stretching can help decrease the risk of injury.
 It’s not something your swimmer should skip or rush.

 Additionally, arriving early gives your swimmer a chance to get ready for practice.
 Such as gathering the gear they’ll need and getting changed into their suits.

-It also ensures that your athlete is in the water on time and has enough time to complete their full warm up.
-Much like stretching helps wake up the muscles, so to does warm up.
+It also ensures that your swimmer is in the water on time and has enough time to complete their full warm up.
+Much like stretching helps wake up the muscles, so too does warm up.